-A global configuration option is available to change VIC's admin FEC mode from default Auto to either Off, cl74, or cl91 mode and to adapt to different types of switches.
-This is applicable only for Cisco VIC that supports changing the admin FEC mode like UCS VIC 1457 25Gbps network adapter.
+A global configuration option is available to change VIC's admin FEC mode from default Auto to either Off, cl74, or cl91'mode and to adapt to different types of switches.
+This is applicable only for Cisco VIC that supports changing the admin FEC mode like UCS VIC 1457 25Gbps network adapter or VIC 1467 with 25Gbps link on M6.